-[CA/EU/IS/IL/LI/MU/MX/NO/PK/CH/TR propose: Access to essential facilities
+[CA/CH/EU/IS/IL/LI/MU/MX/NO/PK/TR propose: Access to essential facilities

 - 1. Each Party shall ensure that a major supplier in its territory grants access to its essential facilities, which may include, inter alia, network elements, and associated facilities to suppliers of telecommunication services on reasonable and non-discriminatory terms and conditions.]
-[CH/EU/NO/PK/TR propose: , except when, following a market review, the regulatory authority determines that this is not necessary to achieve effective competition.] - 2.
-[CA/IL/MU/PK/CH propose: Each party shall provide its regulatory body with the authority to determine those essential facilities required to be made available in its territory.] - 3.
-[CL/CO/JP/MU propose; KR/MX/PA/US considering: Unbundling of Network ElementsEach Party shall provide its telecommunications regulatory body with the authority to require a major supplier in its territory to offer to public telecommunications service suppliers access to network elements on an unbundled basis on terms and conditions, and at cost-oriented rates, that are reasonable, non-discriminatory, and transparent for the supply of public telecommunications services.
+[CH/EU/NO/PK/TR propose:, except when, following a market review, the regulatory authority determines that this is not necessary to achieve effective competition.] - 2.
+[CA/CH/IL/MU/PK propose: Each party shall provide its regulatory body with the authority to determine those essential facilities required to be made available in its territory.] - 3.
+[CL/CO/JP/MU propose; KR/MX/PA/US considering: Unbundling of Network Elements suppliers access to network elements on an unbundled basis on terms and conditions, and at cost-oriented rates, that are reasonable, non-discriminatory, and transparent for the supply of public telecommunications services.
 Each Party may determine the network elements required to be made available in its territory, and the suppliers that may obtain those such elements, in accordance with its laws and regulations.]